 What to Consider When Thinking About Menopause Supplements

-Before you consider any supplements to introduce into your diet, consider the following factors.
+Before you consider any supplements to introduce into your diet, take stock of:

-Taking multiple supplements can get expensive quickly.
-A good way to save money is to choose combination supplements that pack several vitamins and minerals into one pill.
-This helps you spend wisely.
+Taking multiple supplements can get expensive, quickly!
+A good way to save money is to look at combination supplements that offer the benefit of multiple vitamins and minerals into one pill.
+Consider your diet and lifestyle changes too, and research the benefit of the supplement you are interested in to ensure it aligns with your symptoms.

 What your doctor recommends

-Always check with your doctor before starting any supplements.
-They know your health history and current medications, so they can tell you which supplements are safe and most helpful for your specific situation.
+Always check with your doctor before starting any new supplements.
+They know your health history best, and any current medications that you are taking that may be impacted by new supplementation.
+They’ll help you evaluate which supplements are safe, and offer the best benefit for your health.

 Your FAQs on menopause supplements